10 Important Things To Keep Dogs Cool on Boats

 10) Splash into the Cooling Bliss

-Lastly, and probably the most obvious solution, let your furry friend dive into the water.
-A good soaking is the quickest way to beat the heat for your dog.
+Lastly, and probably the most apparent solution, let your furry friend dive into the water.
+A good soaking is the quickest way for your dog to beat the heat.

 However, not all dogs are great swimmers, so keep this in mind and only let them swim in shallower waters.